 Chocolate chip cookies have a predictable taste and a comforting aroma that sends endorphins to your brain taking you to your happy place.

 For me, the aroma of baking cookies transports me to my childhood.
 I am reminded of sitting in my favorite yellow stool as I watch my mom effortlessly whip up her delicious version of Mrs. Fields cookies.

 Of course I LOVE the usual chocolate chip cookie, but I also love trying new things.
 I am all about being adventurous and taking risks.
-I don’t have much experience using spices besides cinnamon in baking.
-I’ve always been intrigued by cardamom so I decided to give it a try.
-I’m sure glad I did.
+I’ve always been intrigued by pairing cardamom with chocolate.

-If you missed out on Wednesday’s festivities, have no fear.
 In my calendar, everyday is cookie day.
 You can whip up the beloved chocolate chip cookies any day of the year.
-However, according to the National Confectioners Association, you have another chance as August 4th is also National Chocolate Chip Day!

 - 3/4 cup granulated sugar